On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

 Novi Sad is an administrative and commercial center of the Serbian province of Vojvodina, which covers some of the richest farmland in the area.

 Your exploring of the city can start with its downtown, where are the most of its sights.

 The Freedom Square (Sloboda Square) is the downtown, with the neo-Gothic Roman Catholic cathedral (18th century) on the other side of the square, and the City Hall facing it on the other.
 The City Hall and Neo-Renaissance building are a copy of the Town Hall in Graz, Austria.

 In the center of the square stands a statue of Svetozar Miletic, one of the Serbian politicians of the 19th centuryth century.

-If you like visiting museums, there are Museum of Vojvodina, Museum of Novi Sad - Foreign art collection, Novi Sad city museum, Pavle Beljanski memorial gallery.
+If you like visiting museums, there is Museum of Vojvodina, Museum of Novi Sad – Foreign art collection, Novi Sad city museum, Pavle Beljanski memorial gallery.

 This impressive fortress was referred to as the "Gibraltar of the Danube".
 The city's strategic position on the Danube also helped it to grow into a major port settlement.